WebizenAI/devdocs/old-work-archives/2018-webizen-net-au/about/references/social-informatics-design-concept-and-principles.md

 > *Informatics* is a branch of information engineering.
 It involves the practice of information processing and the engineering of information systems, and as an academic field it is an applied form of information science. source: [wikipedia](https://en.wikipedia.org/wiki/Informatics)

-<span style="font-weight: 400;">These works aim to confer the means to consider various forms of information systems embodiments, for our socially connected, prosthetic extension of persons via ICT.
-This is perhaps the most convoluted summary of complex concepts that i still feel an attempt to parse, is worthwhile.</span>
+These works aim to confer the means to consider various forms of information systems embodiments, for our socially connected, prosthetic extension of persons via ICT.
+This is perhaps the most convoluted summary of complex concepts that i still feel an attempt to parse, is worthwhile.

 #### The Emergence of Naturalised Interfaces &amp; the prosthetic ICT realm